The investigation determines the identity of the deceased person, how they died, and the place, date and medical cause of the death.

 List of coroners, coronial contacts, fees, resources and legislation

 Counsellor and legal support available for families of people whose deaths are being investigated

-What is funeral assistance and how to apply
+Information about the Scheme and how to apply

 Types of reportable deaths and how to report